Colour studies

 Red and green

 In this still life, the contrast of the complementary colours red and green is predominant.
 However, the red of the flowers has faded significantly over the years.
 In contrast to the impressionists, Van Gogh applies the paint in a heavy impasto.
-He takes inspiration for this from the Provençal painter Alphonse Monticelli, whom he greatly admires.
+He takes inspiration for this from the Provençal painter Adolphe Monticelli, whom he greatly admires.